 DDoS attacks are detrimental to online businesses as they stop the flow or slow the website to a point where it becomes unusable.

 What to do during the attack?

 If you cannot access the webserver immediately, you should contact the internet service provider at the earliest.
 Once the attack is resolved, you may be provided with a new IP address.

 To save time during the attack, you should call the internet provider before noting the direct number to call when the attack occurs.

 If you cannot get access to your internet service provider, you should clear all logs.
 Such attacks aim to delete as many web resources as possible.
 The web server could fail badly under this data load.
 Make sure to clear out only the log data that is not required.

-The DDOS attack can cause interruptions at a higher scale and might require professional experience and assistance.
+The DDOS attack can cause interruptions at a larger scale and might require professional experience and assistance.
 Many professionals also find it difficult to separate the normal traffic from the ones that are attacking the site continuously.
-To summarize, DDoS attacks can dump suspicious traffic into your website that is generated from one IP address or range.
+To summarise, DDoS attacks can dump suspicious traffic into your website that is generated from one IP address or range.